 - Director Liability – There is a much lower level of risk to directors as the IP will handle all proceedings and ensure full compliance in regards to confirming the company’s solvency.

 - Tax Efficiency – Under an MVL any capital extracted from a company will be taxed under Capital Gains Tax rules rather than it being taxed as income if it had been extracted via dividends.
-In some cases this may also be eligible for Entrepreneurs’ Relief which can reduce tax liabilities even further, from 18% to 10% for the first £1 million.
+In some cases this may also be eligible for Business Asset Disposal Relief (BADR), formerly known as Entrepreneurs’ Relief prior to April 2020, which can reduce tax liabilities even further, from 18% to 10% for the first £1 million.

 If you are looking to close your company then we would recommend getting professional advice as to which would be the best option for you.
 Begbies Traynor Group provides practical advice and closure services to company directors.
 We will take the time to fully understand your company and your motivations for closing it.
 Contact us to find out more or to arrange a free meeting with one of our regional offices.